yeoverkh/QuickSortTreeSort/README.md

 ## Instruction how to launch

--Pull project;
+1. Pull project;
--Take needed algorithm.
+2. Take needed algorithm.